 If you have already qualified your prospects with a proper discovery, you should have the information you need to determine if a product demo is worth your and their time, and how your solution can help them reach their goals.
 Don’t let scheduling hiccups get in the way of your sale!

-Let’s take a look at the steps you can take to schedule product demos in a way that keeps the sale moving forward and puts you one step closer to winning the account.
+Let’s take a look at the steps you can take to schedule product demos.
+The way that keeps the sale moving forward and puts you one step closer to winning the account.

 You just had a positive discovery call, but for whatever reason, you didn’t schedule the demo at the end of the call.
 The clock is now ticking.
 If you don’t schedule it in a timely and efficient manner, you will create an uphill battle that’s hard to win.